rasmusjons/documentupload/Answers.md

 The back-end part resides in the server folder.
 The server side is structured with separate routes, models and middleware.
 This makes the project more manageable and scalable.

 The font-end part resides in the src folder.
-The frontend is structured in views and components.
+The front-end is structured in views and components.
 I would say that this makes it easier to grasp what is going on as well as maintain it.
 Furthermore, state handling is centralized in a store in order to allow for easy communication between components and for future possible scalability.
 Lastly, routes are broken out from the main.js-file.

 More generally I have tried to keep it simple and not to repeat myself.